 Downside: McDaniels was a disaster in Denver, and the Rams’ offense is faltering under his guidance.
 He could be a tough sell.

 Bill O’Brien, offensive coordinator, New England Patriots

-Why could there be interest: He fits the Patriots’ Way that Pioli has molded the Chiefs from.
+Why there could be interest: He fits the Patriots’ Way from which Pioli has molded the Chiefs.